Streaking Hawks survive Durant's 55, hold off Nets 122-115 - NewsBreak

 Nets: Durant's previous high was 54 points for Oklahoma City on Jan.
 17, 2014.
 His previous season high was 53 against the Knicks on March 13. ...
 The Hawks made 37 of 49 free throws, setting a season high for attempts by Brooklyn's opponents.
 The previous high was 38. ...
 Nash said he hopes Brown misses only one game. ...
 G David Duke Jr. and C Day'Ron Sharpe were recalled from G League Long Island.

 Hawks: Young had 10 assists. ...
-De'Andre Hunter had 15 points. ...
+Gallinari and De'Andre Hunter each had 15 points. ...
 G Lou Williams appeared in his 1,000th career game off the bench, extending his NBA record.
 Earlier this season, Williams passed Dell Curry's mark of 984 games played as a backup.

 UP NEXT